 Bad Experience with John's Plumbing Company

-This web page is not affiliated with John's Plumbing Company of Birmingham, Alabama.
+This web page is not approved by John's Plumbing Company of Birmingham, Alabama.

 This is the view of John's Plumbing Company from their street address:

 5851 Service Road, Birmingham, Alabama 35235

 If you travel I-59 north of Birmingham, you may recognize their building visible from I-59 near Chalkville Mountain Road, exit 141 near Trussville.

 This is an account, with pictures and documentation, of a miserable experience with John's Plumbing Company of Birmingham, Alabama, how they abused the trust of two disabled people, both in their nineties, one who cannot walk and the other who is blind.
 This web page contains an account of what I saw, heard and experienced both as a participant in the events and an observer and that I assert to be true and accurate.

 The events described below show:

 I hired John's Plumbing Company of Birmingham, Alabama (near Trussville) to replace a ruptured water heater for Mr. C who is 94 years old and cannot walk without help and Mrs. C who is 90 years old and blind.

 John's Plumbing replaced the water heater and Mr. C, being unable to navigate stairs, and Mrs. C, being blind, could not make an inspection and had to trust John's Plumbing had done the job properly.
 Mr. C paid John's Plumbing Company $1428.